 1, 110 00 Prague, Czech Republic

-The most famous astronomical clock for you to see is probably in Prague.
+The most famous astronomical clock is probably in Prague.
 Known as the Orloj, the Prague astronomical clock is the world’s third oldest.
-Moreover, at over 610 years, it’s the world’s oldest operating astronomical clock.
-World renowned for its astronomical capabilities, it also features automatons.
+Moreover, at over 610 years, it’s the world’s oldest operating clock.
+World-renowned for its astronomical capabilities, it also features automatons.
 At the top of each hour, a mechanical skeleton begins the bell ringing.
-The doors then open, revealing the 12 apostle automatons, including St. Peter holding a key.
+The doors then open, revealing the 12 apostle automatons, including St. Peter, holding a key.

 Historic City Center